Strongsville, Ohio: 2013 Strongsville City Teachers' Strike

 The Strongsville City Teachers' Strike was a labor strike organized by the Strongsville Education Association that lasted for eight weeks.

 The strike commenced at 12:01 a.m. on March 4, 2013.
 The dispute is over a number of issues, notably teacher contracts, pay step increases, health insurance premium costs, and general working conditions.
 The Strongsville Education Association claims the Board does have the money to meet the teachers' salary requirements, but that "the 'projection' figures released by the Board on its website are no more than arbitrary, meaningless figures."
 The Strongsville Board of Education attests that the district is currently "operating in the red", meaning the district budget deficit will increase drastically if the status quo remains.
 Several rounds of negotiations over said issues between the S.E.A. and the B.O.E. have taken place since March 2010.
 The strike ended after eight weeks.

+Transportation

+The Greater Cleveland Regional Transit Authority provides bus service in the city.